 After generally trending upward since the inception of the market, prices continue to sit around $5,000/AF, where they have been for the past two years.

 Leases of Free Production Allowances and Carryover

 The volume of leases of FPA and carryover water in the Alto Subarea tends to fluctuate: high in the first half of the year and low in the second half.
 Because the Mojave Basin Watermaster operates on a fiscal year, the short-term transfers approved in the first half of the calendar year may reflect efforts to prepare for the new watermaster year.

-The average prices for leases of FPA trended upward from the inception of the market through the second half of 2014, when they reached a peak of $368/AF.
+The average prices for leases of FPA trended upward from the beginning of the market through the second half of 2014, when they reached a peak of $368/AF.
 During 2015, prices eased—dropping to $360/AF in the first half of the year and to $340/AF in the second half.
-In the first half of 2016, prices resumed their upward trend reaching $367/AF.

 With no known pressures on the market, will activity and prices remain the same?